← Back to Blog

 For buyers based in wealth hubs like Sandton or Camps Bay, the primary vehicle for large-scale offshore capital movement is the Foreign Investment Allowance (FIA).

-Understanding Your R10m FIA for London Property
+Understanding your R10m FIA for London property

 ELIGIBILITY CHECKER